Sheriff: Florida man accidentally shoots himself in leg during burglary attempt - NewsBreak

 Sheriff: Florida man accidentally shoots himself in leg during burglary attempt

-A Florida man accused of breaking into a vehicle accidentally shot himself in the leg with a stolen gun during the burglary, authorities said.
+A Florida man accused of breaking into a vehicle accidentally shot himself in the leg with a stolen gun during the robbery, authorities said.

 According to a news release from the Okaloosa County Sheriff’s Office, Justin McCall, 28, of Crestview, was arrested on Jan.
 5 and charged with grand theft, burglary to a structure, car burglary, and felony violation of probation.

-The sheriff’s office said that a woman in Crestview called deputies on Jan.
+According to the sheriff’s office, a woman in Crestview called deputies on Jan.
 4 to report a man was outside her home, claiming to be shot, WEAR-TV reported.
 McCall, who was discovered with a gunshot wound to his leg, was taken to an area hospital for treatment, according to the television station.

 An investigation by the sheriff’s office revealed several residential surveillance cameras had allegedly caught McCall on video committing a series of vehicle and home burglaries, the news release stated.